Watergate scandal: The eighteen-minute gap

 On November 21, Buzhardt told Jaworski that an 18-minute, 15-second segment was missing from a June 20, 1972 tape: a Nixon-Haldeman conversation thought to be Nixon's first on Watergate after the break-in.
-Buzhardt believed the erasure was intentional and blamed Nixon's secretary, Rose Mary Woods, who could not explain the gap; Sirica demanded that all tapes be surrendered within five days.
+Buzhardt believed the erasure was intentional and blamed Nixon's secretary, Rose Mary Woods, who could not explain the gap; Sirica ordered all tapes be surrendered within five days.
 Nixon complied, and they were placed in a National Security Agency-installed safe—guarded by U.S. Marshals—in Sirica's chambers; the seven extant tapes were given to the Force on December 12.

-In December hearings, Force lawyer Jill Volner interrogated Woods, who gave a new explanation: while transcribing the tape on October 1, she accidentally hit the "record" button instead of "off" while reaching for the telephone and, throughout the call, also kept her foot on the "forward" pedal.
-In a recreation staged by Volner, Woods could not keep her foot on the pedal.
+In December hearings, Force lawyer Jill Volner interrogated Woods, who now claimed that, while transcribing the tape on October 1, she accidentally hit "record" instead of "off" while reaching for the telephone and also kept her foot on the "forward" pedal throughout the call.
+In a reenactment, Woods could not keep her foot on the pedal.
 Photos of the recreation generated the mocking label of the "Rose Mary Stretch".

-Woods' five-minute call also did not match the duration of the 18-minute gap.
+Woods' five-minute call also did not match the erasure's 18-minute duration.
 Questioned on the discrepancy, Haig suggested the "devil theory", that "some sinister force had come in and applied the other energy source and taken care of the information."
 Volner theorized that Woods and Nixon had listened to the tape (the first subpoenaed) and that Nixon had panicked and made Woods erase it before realizing that the other subpoenaed tapes were equally incriminating.
-Sirica concluded that the erasure was "more symbolic than substantive", and Jaworski and the FBI declined to prosecute.
-In January 1974, an expert panel appointed by Sirica concluded that the tape had been erased in five to nine separate segments, and that audio signatures indicated that the hand keys—not the pedal—had been used.
+Sirica deemed the erasure "more symbolic than substantive", and Jaworski and the FBI declined to prosecute.
+In January 1974, an expert panel appointed by Sirica concluded that the tape had been erased in five to nine separate segments using the hand keys—not the pedal.
 Other tapes had apparent seconds-long deletions—obscuring key words—but Sirica decided that further analysis was tangential.